julien-hebert-doutreloux/NetworkPricingGraphContraction/doc/documentation.md

 ## How to use main.py

 ### Option 1 - unit_test
-Run this command to verify every modules is working as intended:
+Run this command to verify every module is working as intended:
 ```
     $ python src/main.py option1
 ```
-It is possible that the Rules module isn't working if it was change.
-If there is changes in the rules.make_rules() function, please make sure to reflect those changes into the ```unit_test.unit_test_rules.py```
+It is possible that the Rules module isn't working if it was changed.
+If there are changes in the rules.make_rules() function, please make sure to reflect those changes into the ```unit_test.unit_test_rules.py```

 ### Option 2 - test_approx_max_clique.py